mohandas-pai/GBRB/README.md

 2) Logo for the game might need some improvement. --DONE-- Thanks to https://github.com/arsundram
 3) The general UI changes that can be made, I am happy to accept.
 4) The UI for lobby activity can be improved a lot.
-5) Update readme.md which will also be displayed on the app store under app description
+5) Update readme.md which will also be displayed on the app store under app description. --DONE-- Thanks to https://github.com/BeccaStaple